Vegan Red Velvet Cake

-Bake for 30 minutes.
-Make sure that the cakes are cooked all the way through by inserting a toothpick through the center.
+Divide the batter between your cake tins and bake for 15 minutes.
+Make sure that the cakes are cooked all the way through by inserting a toothpick through the centre.
 It will come out clean if the cakes are done.

-Leave the cakes in their pans for 10 minutes to cool a little, then flip them onto a wire rack and let them cool completely.
+Leave the cakes in their pans for 10 minutes to cool a little, then flip them onto a wire rack.
+Peel off the baking paper and let them cool completely.

-*Can be stored in the fridge covered for up to 5 days.
+- This cake can be kept covered in the fridge for up to 5 days.